gregr/dbKanren/README.md

 * prioritize support for general `any<=o`

 * redesign tables, indexing, variable ordering heuristics
-  * stop using implicit key columns/variables
-    * key column variables are ineffective mediators of constraint information
-    * no more indexes (whose final column is the key), just tables
-      * for unclustered indexing, specify the primary table's first column as the index's last column, naturally activating primary table
   * to get array-based lookup, specify appropriate column constraints
   * also, define tables that use column-oriented layout
   * identify most-constrained-variable more appropriately
     * simple cardinality (minimum-remaining-values) heuristic is not effective
     * cardinality is innaccurate since we only track bounds and don't eagerly